 - ii.
-Conduct an annual check on the system housed at GOHSEP (include in preparedness) and also as needed - Conduct annual training for people using the system on or before June 1 iii. and also as needed - b.
+Conduct an annual check on the system housed at GOHSEP (include in preparedness) and also as needed - iii.
+Conduct annual training for people using the system on or before June 1 and also as needed - b.
 Maintain a database of contacts which is updated annually (see page 15 of DNR Administrative Policy 11) - c.
-Maintain staff experienced in oil and gas emergency preparedness matters through coordination with MMS.
-Louisiana Mid-Continental Oil and Gas and other producers to gain an understanding on information and needs preparatory prior to landfall (see annex C.1); include liaison - d.
+Maintain staff experienced in oil and gas emergency preparedness matters through coordination with MMS, Louisiana Mid-Continental Oil and Gas and other producers to gain an understanding on information and needs preparatory prior to landfall (see annex C.1); include liaison - d.
 Participate and plan in training exercises with GOHSEP as needed - 2.
 The LPSC Coordinator will assist in the development of plans, procedures, arrangements and agreements to identify jurisdictional electric and natural gas distribution utility impairments resulting from emergencies and disasters and assist in the acquisition, mobilization and employment of resources to restore service to affected customers. - a.
 Maintain electric and natural gas distribution utility emergency operating and service restoration plans - b.
 Establish a database for electric and natural gas distribution utilities to report outages, and establish reporting procedures during emergencies. - c.
 Assist GOHSEP with identifying critical infrastructure needs with respect to the restoration of utility services - d.
 Participate and plan in training exercises with GOHSEP as needed - e.
 Annual meeting with utilities prior to hurricane season - f.
 Update utilities' emergency contact lists prior to hurricane season - g.
 Maintain a crew of staff that are trained in operating the outage database and who are able to respond to activation of the State EOC by GOHSEP. - 3.
-The Department of Health and Hospitals (DHH) Coordinator will establish procedures for the use and quality of drinking water supplies used during and after an emergency, including bottled water supplies, treatment units/facilities and water tanker supplies.
-The DHH Coordinator will establish procedures to assess damage to water utilities, issue water use advisories, and direct assessment and restoration activities for water utilities.
-The DHH Coordinator will work with the DEQ Coordinator in planning for the assessment and restoration of wastewater utilities and for the use of temporary discharge, storage, conveyance and treatment facilities for domestic wastewater.
-The DHH Coordinator will assist in the acquisition, mobilization and employment of resources to restore service to affected water and wastewater utilities.
+The Louisiana Department of Health (LDH) Coordinator will establish procedures for the use and quality of drinking water supplies used during and after an emergency.
+The LDH Coordinator will establish procedures to assess damage to water utilities, issue water use advisories, and direct assessment and restoration activities for water utilities.
+The LDH Coordinator will work with the DEQ Coordinator in planning for the assessment and restoration of wastewater utilities and for the use of temporary discharge, storage, conveyance and treatment facilities for domestic wastewater. - a.
+Maintain standard operating procedures for the assessment and operational status of public water systems - b.
+Keep all necessary software and databases used to conduct emergency response operations up to date and continually train staff on the utilization